 In order to do this people must conspire positively to push the sector to:

-and that different phases in an organization call for different kinds of leaders, flexible governance models and different types of skills and competencies among staff.
+Help leaders, boards of directors, and line staff understand that shifts will occur and that different phases in an organization call for different kinds of leaders, flexible governance models and different types of skills and competencies among staff.
 If the people in the system are given the heads up that the whole system will constantly shift and change, they can become generators of the change (story writers) versus reactors to the change (characters in the story).

+Undo the stiff boundaries and sacred cows defined by the second stage or organizational development.
 Do all founders or past executive directors really have to “completely” leave an organization in order to allow the next leader/executive director to flourish?
 In some immature organizations with founders who lack self-awareness, this is called for; but can we be a bit more situational for those more mature organizations and leaders, so that the qualities of the founder are not entirely lost to the organization?
 Who are our role models for the new roles that founders can play in organizations when they let go of day-to-day control?
 (See sidebar to this story on Kip Tiernan).

+Support personal growth in leaders.
 No one human being can know him- or herself completely, but with founders who tend to have large egos tied up in the success and failure of their organization, it is even harder to let them know their weaknesses or to offer constructive criticism.
 There is enough literature now on the pitfalls of founderitis for seasoned board members, consultants, and even foundation staff to start talking directly to founders about the classic patterns that might emerge, and about ways in which others have managed them.

+Help founders and leaders to harness their strengths and identify and build support around their deficits.
 Give them guidance as to what signs to look for as an indication that the organization is beginning to move into another stage of development.
 Ask them honestly if they have the wherewithal to become a truly “situational” leader, able to emphasize sound management practices over vision and program, for a period of time, in order to steer the organization to another level of needed strength and capacity.

-–not over several years and not through a histrionic, damaging process of hand-wringing, accusation, and blaming.
+Tell the truth about “bad” founders, and move them out quickly—not over several years and not through a histrionic, damaging process of hand-wringing, accusation, and blaming.
 This story (like the bad office gossip) simply should not be given countenance anymore by the broader nonprofit system.
 This means the difficult work of getting the people in the organization to change from dwelling on the more negative (and albeit more fun) founderitis stories to collectively building a book of positive stories on how to navigate leadership challenges, growth, and change in first-stage organizations.

 There is emerging literature on what constitutes effective nonprofit organizations.
 Themes that run through this literature include the ability to remain focused on mission, focused on clients (customers), and the ability to adapt in the “information age,” or a time of continuous change.
 These are competencies for which many founders are naturally suited.
 But they will also have to know how to manage change at multiple levels and create a shared understanding of both current reality within the organization and a preferred future reality as defined by many stakeholders, not just one leader.